Print

 The following studies look at treatment for people with metastatic ER-positive breast cancer.

 - NCT04673448: Combining the Immunotherapy Dostarlimab and PARP Inhibitor Niraparib for Advanced or Metastatic Breast, Ovarian or Pancreatic Cancer with an Inherited or Tumor BRCA Mutation.
-This study is looking at the effectiveness of combining the PARP inhibitor, Niraparib and the immunotherapy dostarlimab for treating people with an inherited BRCA mutation (found with genetic testing) or a tumor mutation (found through tumor testing) who have advanced breast, pancreatic or ovarian cancer.
+This study examines the effectiveness of combining the PARP inhibitor niraparib and the immunotherapy dostarlimab for treating people with an inherited BRCA mutation (found with genetic testing) or a tumor mutation (found through tumor testing) who have advanced breast, pancreatic or ovarian cancer.

 - NCT05501886: Gedatolisib Plus Fulvestrant With or Without Palbociclib vs Standard-of-Care for the Treatment of Patients With Advanced or Metastatic HR+/HER2- Breast Cancer (VIKTORIA-1).
-This study is looking at the efficacy and safety of the selective estrogen receptor degrader (SERD) gedatolisib plus fulvestrant with or without palbociclib for the treatment of patients with locally advanced or metastatic HR+/HER2- breast cancer following progression on or after CDK4/6 and aromatase inhibitor therapy.
+This study investigates the efficacy and safety of the selective estrogen receptor degrader (SERD) gedatolisib plus fulvestrant with or without palbociclib to treat patients with locally advanced or metastatic HR+/HER2- breast cancer following progression on or after CDK4/6 and aromatase inhibitor therapy.

 - NCT04975308: A Study of Imlunestrant, Investigator's Choice of Endocrine Therapy, and Imlunestrant Plus Abemaciclib in Participants With ER+, HER2- Advanced Breast Cancer (EMBER-3).
-This study will evaluate the efficacy and safety of the selective estrogen receptor degrader (SERD) imlunestrant, how it works compared to standard hormone therapy, and how well imlunestrant with abemaciclib works compared to imlunestrant in participants with breast cancer that is ER-positive and HER2-negative.
+This study evaluates the efficacy and safety of the selective estrogen receptor degrader (SERD) imlunestrant.
+Researchers will assess how it works compared to standard hormone therapy and how well it works when combined abemaciclib compared to imlunestrant in participants with breast cancer that is ER-positive and HER2-negative.

 - NCT03344965: Olaparib Expanded - Treating Metastatic Breast Cancer in People without gBRCA Mutations.
-This study will look at whether olaparib is also effective for treating metastatic breast cancer in people who do not have an inherited BRCA mutation.
-The study is enrolling people with an inherited mutation in PALB2 or an acquired (tumor) mutation in BRCA1 or BRCA2.
+This study looks at whether olaparib is also effective for treating metastatic breast cancer in people who do not have an inherited BRCA mutation.
+This study enrolls people with an inherited mutation in PALB2 or an acquired (tumor) mutation in BRCA1 or BRCA2.

 - NCT03685331: Olaparib, Palbociclib and Fulvestrant for BRCA-Associated, ER/PR+/HER2-Negative Metastatic Breast Cancer.
-This study is looking at the side effects and best dose of palbociclib when given with olaparib and fulvestrant for people with HR+/HER2-negative mBC who have a BRCA1 or BRCA2 mutation.
+This study looks at the side effects and best dose of palbociclib when given with olaparib and fulvestrant for people with HR+/HER2-negative mBC who have a BRCA1 or BRCA2 mutation.

 - NCT04072952: ARV-471 Alone and in Combination With Palbociclib in Patients With ER+/HER2- Locally Advanced or Metastatic Breast Cancer.
-This is a dose escalation and expansion study to learn the safety and tolerability of ARV-471 alone and combined with palbociclib in people with ER+/HER2- locally advanced or metastatic breast cancer who have received prior hormonal therapy and chemotherapy in the locally advanced/metastatic setting.
+This dose escalation study will determine the safety and tolerability of ARV-471 alone and combined with palbociclib in people with ER+/HER2- locally advanced or metastatic breast cancer who have received prior hormonal therapy and chemotherapy in the locally advanced/metastatic setting.

 - NCT04448886: Sacituzumab Govitecan +/- Pembrolizumab In HR+ / HER2 - MBC.
-This research study is evaluating the safety and effectiveness of Sacituzumab Govitecan with or without Pembrolizumab in metastatic HR+/HER2- breast cancer.
+This study evaluates the safety and effectiveness of sacituzumab govitecan with or without pembrolizumab for metastatic HR-positive/HER2-negative breast cancer.

 - NCT04895358: Pembrolizumab Plus Chemotherapy Versus Placebo Plus Chemotherapy for HR+/HER2- Inoperable or Metastatic Breast Cancer (KEYNOTE-B49).
-The study will look at the safety and efficacy of pembrolizumab plus chemotherapy compared to chemotherapy alone in the treatment of HR+/HER2- locally recurrent inoperable or metastatic breast cancer.
+The study investigates the safety and efficacy of pembrolizumab plus chemotherapy compared to chemotherapy alone to treat HR+/HER2- locally recurrent inoperable or metastatic breast cancer.

 Other clinical trials for people with breast cancer can be found here.